-Selected applicants will work closely with representatives of McAllister & Quinn LLC in the spring semester to begin identifying internship opportunities.
+Selected students will work closely with representatives of McAllister & Quinn LLC starting in the fall semester to identify an application strategy for the spring semester and begin targeting internship opportunities.
 Students will be responsible for following up on leads they get through McAllister & Quinn LLC; placement is not guaranteed.